Skip to main content

 Information for Healthcare Providers

+Effective 6/1/2024, the mpox dashboard has been discontinued.
 Orange County Health Care Agency (OCHCA) continues to investigate and conduct contact tracing on all confirmed and probable cases and continues to monitor and coordinate post-exposure prophylaxis for high-risk close contacts to known cases.
 The risk of mpox in the general population remains very low based on current information available.
-For national updates, including counts of cases by state, see the CDC U.S. Mpox 2022: Situation Summary.
+For State updates, please visit the CDPH mpox data dashboard.
+For more information on communicable disease data, including mpox, please see Annual Communicable Disease Report.

 Information for the General Public